ReviversMC/the-mod-index/README.md

 - Contact links, if available
 - Much, much more!

-We use an identifier for all mods indexed, in the format "modLoader:modId:fileHash", and files are stored in the format "/modLoader/modId", where all identifiers are lowercase.
+We use an identifier for all mods indexed, in the format "modLoader:modName:fileHash", and files are stored in the format "/modLoader/modName", where all identifiers are lowercase.
 Only mods with at least 1 file hash will be indexed, and file hashes will only be stored if there is at least one download link available

 TODO: Notice about obtaining CurseForge files